 This is not to say there aren’t capable and scrupulous handymen whose work meets high standards. but that doesn’t release a homeowner from liability.

-Officials also advise homeowners to never pay more than lO percent down on a project or $l,OOO, whichever is less.
+Officials also advise homeowners to never pay more than lO percent down on a project or $1,000, whichever is less.
 Pay the balance after work is complete.
-Too many homeowners are talked into paying far more up front only to see their handyman disappear.
-State law strictly punishes unlicensed contractors – one year in prison for a first time offender; five years if a repeat offender, and five years for each charge.
+Too many homeowners are talked into paying far more upfront only to see their handyman disappear.
+State law strictly punishes unlicensed contractors – one year in prison for a first-time offender; five years if a repeat offender, and five years for each charge.

 Since slings occur regularly across the state. unlicensed contractors are on notice to obtain the proper professional credentials and insurance.
 The penalty is too severe to risk.